-To remove Ubuntu, you will need a Windows Repair Disk or Installation Disk.
+To Uninstall Ubuntu from a Windows 7 Dual Boot you will need a Windows Repair Disk or Installation Disk.
 If you don’t have a Windows Repair Disk or Installation Disk available, you can create one using a family or a friends Windows 7 computer.

 To Remove GRUB: